FDio/csit/docs/report/introduction/methodology_vpp_forwarding_modes.rst

 VPP Forwarding Modes
 --------------------

-VPP is tested in a number of L2 and IP packet lookup and forwarding modes.
-Within each mode baseline and scale tests are executed, the latter with varying number of lookup entries.
+VPP is tested in a number of L2, IPv4 and IPv6 packet lookup and forwarding modes.
+Within each mode baseline and scale tests are executed, the latter with varying number of FIB entries.

 L2 Ethernet Switching
 ~~~~~~~~~~~~~~~~~~~~~